Lake Cottage Renovation | See the Before + After

-A few years ago we purchased a small home we have dubbed the lake cottage, nestled on Table Rock Lake near Branson, Missouri.
-(Click through to find a comprehensive post about Branson with kids!)
+In the summer of 2016, we purchased a small home we have lovingly named, the lake cottage, nestled on Table Rock Lake near Branson, Missouri.

 We enjoy spending our weekends and summers boating, hiking, relaxing and visiting nearby attractions.
 In fact, I’ve written about all the things to do at Table Rock Lake, as well as enjoying Christmas at Silver Dollar City.

 Thoughtful design has allowed us to maximize space and light so we can comfortably entertain family and friends.
-In fact, I even host blogger retreats at the cottage.
+Over the past 7 years, we have hosted so many friends, family and influencers.

 Far less stressful, we also struggled with stale smell of smoke, presumably from 20 years ago.
 Every time we returned home our bags and clothing permeated with it.